-Booking Terms and Conditions
+Booking Terms and Conditions (December 2021)

 These booking conditions only apply to holiday arrangements which you have booked through the U.K. office of Rickshaw Travel and which we agree to make, provide or perform (as applicable) as part of our contract with you.
 All references in these booking conditions to “holiday”, “booking”, “contract”, “package”, “tour”, “arrangements” or ”Travel Plan’ mean such holiday arrangements unless otherwise stated.

 In these booking conditions, “you” and “your” means all persons named on the booking (including anyone who is added or substituted at a later date).
 “We”, “us” and “our” means Rickshaw Travel Limited.

 We will communicate with you by e-mail in relation to your booking.
 You must check your e-mails on a regular basis for this purpose.
 We may also contact you by telephone if we cannot, for whatever reason, contact you by e-mail.
 References in these booking conditions to “send” and “in writing” refer to communication by e-mail.

 To make a booking, please complete and submit the booking form on our website.
 This should be completed and submitted by the party leader, who must be aged 18 or over and is defined as the first named person on the booking form.
 By submitting the booking form, the party leader confirms that he/she is authorised to make the booking on the basis of these booking conditions by all persons named on the booking and by the parent/guardian for any party members who are under 18 when the booking is made.
 The party leader is responsible for ensuring that all payments due to us are made on time.

 You will need to pay a deposit when you make your booking (see clause 2 below).
 When your deposit has been received, we will send you a ‘payment receipt’, followed by a separate ‘booking acknowledgement’.
 It is at this point that a valid contract will come into existence between us.